GeekFunkLabs/fluidpatcher/docs/README.md

 To learn how to create your own patches and bank files, read the [Bank Files](bank_files.md) section.

-To understand how to create your own programs using FluidPatcher, study the code of the included scripts and check the [API Reference](api_reference.md).
+To create your own programs using FluidPatcher, study the [API Reference](api_reference.md) and the code of the included scripts.

 ## Support